abdulrahman-khankan/reactable/README.md

 [react]: http://facebook.github.io/react/

-This project is currently alpha-stage, which means the API may or may not be unstable and there might be hidden bugs lurking around any corner.
-I'll try to tag any releases with breaking changes, however, and the more people who use this the faster we can get to 1.0!
+There might be hidden bugs lurking around any corner.
+I'll try to tag any releases with breaking changes.

-**Note:** As of version 0.12.0 Reactable will only continue to support React 0.14 and higher.
+**Note**: As of version 1.0.0 ownership of npm reactable package has transferred as previous owner is no longer maintaining the project.
+Old issues can be found [here](https://github.com/glittershark/reactable/issues).
+Feel free to submit new issues [here](https://github.com/abdulrahman-khankan/reactable/issues).
+***

 ## Table of Contents